 Once you get the lid open, you may find something like this:

 Never touch the city side of the valve as it is illegal to do so.
 Also, if you wish to adjust the water pressure at any of your valves, make sure you know exactly what you are doing; otherwise call a plumber.
-Additionally, if you have any questions about your main water valve, don’t hesitate to call your local utility company or plumber for answers.
+Additionally, if you have any questions about your main water shut-off valve, don’t hesitate to call your local utility company or plumber for answers.

 If your pipes freeze, do NOT turn off your water.
 In fact, you should turn both hot and cold lines on a little bit as you begin to thaw your pipes (always thaw in the direction of water flow).
 If your pipes burst, then you SHOULD turn off the main water valve immediately and call your plumber.